 The Income Tax department has made it very clear that post demonetization of old Rs.1,000 and Rs.500 notes it is mandatory to quote PAN for cash deposits amounting to Rs.2.5 lakh or more.

 If you wish to deposit an amount of Rs.50,000 in one day in a cooperative or scheduled bank, you will have to quote your PAN.
-This particular additional need of quoting PAN is made mandatory so that black money or ill-gotten wealth does not get converted to white money during this 50 day phase allowed by the Government of India to deposit the invalid notes in the bank accounts.
+This particular additional need of quoting PAN card is made mandatory so that black money or ill-gotten wealth does not get converted to white money during this 50 day phase allowed by the Government of India to deposit the invalid notes in the bank accounts.

 The department of Income Tax also stated that according to the CBDT amendment, apart from quoting PAN for cash deposits of Rs.50,000 in one day, individuals will have to quote PAN for cash deposits that sum up to Rs.2.5 lakh or more.
 This has been mandated on and from November 9, 2016 to December 30, 2016.
 Along with this, quoting PAN is absolutely necessary when you want to buy pay orders and bank drafts.
 PAN is also required for purchasing banker’s cheques that amount to Rs.50,000.
 Any fixed deposit with a post office or a bank requires PAN to be quoted.
 Also, if you wish to open an account (except basic deposit account and Jandhan account), you must quote the PAN.